Cereal Killerz: Here's What Happened After Shark Tank

 Is Cereal Killerz still open?

-Bigger things were yet to come for Cereal Killerz, however, including becoming something of a social media sensation.
-But before that happened, the company opened the first of what would become the five current Cereal Killerz Kitchens — three in the Las Vegas area and one each in Arizona and Utah.
+Bigger things were yet to come for Cereal Killerz, including becoming something of a social media sensation.
+But before that happened, the company opened the first of what would become five more Cereal Killerz Kitchens — three in the Las Vegas area and one each in Arizona and Utah.

 What has happened to Cereal Killerz since Shark Tank?

 The company not only expanded into new cereal bar locations, but it also took social media by storm.
-Cereal Killerz Kitchen currently has one million followers on TikTok, and 141,000 on Instagram, robust numbers that were boosted immeasurably by the company's creative #cerealchallenge videos.
-The Cereal Challenge requires participants to finish a massive bowl of cereal consisting of samples from 130 varieties in one hour.
-Those bold enough to try are given one gallon of milk to pair with their cereal.
-Winners get a $50 gift certificate.
-According to Chris Burns' estimate, this brilliant marketing gimmick has resulted in over 100,000,000 views on social media.
+Cereal Killerz Kitchen, at one point, had one million followers on TikTok and 141,000 on Instagram, robust numbers that were boosted immeasurably by the company's creative #cerealchallenge videos.
+The Cereal Challenge required participants to finish a massive bowl of cereal consisting of samples from 130 varieties in one hour.
+Those bold enough to try were given one gallon of milk to pair with their cereal.
+Winners would get a $50 gift certificate.
+According to Chris Burns' estimate, this brilliant marketing gimmick resulted in over 100,000,000 views on social media.

 What's next for Cereal Killerz?

 According to Burns, the Maryland location would probably be the last Cereal Killerz Kitchen, at least in the current configuration.
-He believes the brand's customers want more convenience, and thus in the future, he foresees the company moving into drive-thru-only locations.
+He believes the brand's customers want more convenience, and thus, in the future, he foresaw the company moving into drive-thru-only locations.
 He mentioned Dutch Bros.
 Coffee, a drive-thru coffee chain, as a model for future expansion.
 The iconic wall of cereal, a popular feature at its in-store locations, would be instead showcased on the outside of drive-thru locations, Burns speculated.
-Other potential plans for Cereal Killerz include an app, and potential collaboration with other restaurant chains.
-Burns downplayed the possibility of franchising, at least at this point, although the company does have a franchise application link on its website.
+Other potential plans for Cereal Killerz included an app and potential collaborations with other restaurant chains.
+Burns downplayed the possibility of franchising, at least at that point, although the company did have a franchise application link on its website when the first episode aired.